 Two-thirds of the race is out of our eyesight and even when the rowers passed the stands, they were the size of ants, so you have to watch it on the big screen TV to see them clearly.

 In summary, we will not attend another rowing race, Olympic or otherwise.
-The only thing that saved the day was that the session was a medal round and Team GB won two gold and one silver and USA won one silver.
+The only thing that saved the day was that the session was a medal round and Team GB won two gold and one silver and the USA won one silver.
 The video below is of the race that was won by Denmark with Team GB coming in second.

 It was very moving to be surrounded by British people as their country won three medals.
-The energy and excitement of the crowd was intense.
+The energy and excitement of the crowd were intense.
 I even saw tears running down the cheeks of some people.
 I’ve never seen Brits so emotional!

 We left Eton Dorney immediately after the third and final medal race and got home about an hour later.
 And then we scored tickets to the following sessions: